“Kim, could I see you before you go, please?” my teacher requested, as I was packing up my books along with the rest of the class.

 We were studying and doing a fair amount of writing around Plato, and it was difficult, especially since I had been out of school for over ten years.
 While my favorite subjects had been English and History, I struggled with what I considered the ponderous and deep thinking classes.

-After the last straggler had wandered out of the room, Phil turned to me with an amiable smile and began to ask about my academic background, especially in regards to what subjects had I enjoyed and done well in at high school.
+After the last straggler had wandered out of the room, Nick turned to me with an amiable smile and began to ask about my academic background, especially in regards to what subjects had I enjoyed and done well in at high school.
 Puzzled, I answered him as best I could.